 Paper fortune teller: 8 predictions that will gross out your kids

 Most parents will have to make a paper fortune teller for their kids at one time or another.
-Adding cheeky illustrated predictions is great way to make it a little more fun.
+Adding funny illustrated predictions is great way to make it a little more fun.

 To get you going, I’ve provided folding instructions and downloadable artwork below, but first, why not play along?